alievk/avatarify-python/README.md

 ```bash
 bash run.sh
 ```
-To utilize the gpus add the `--gpus` flag.
+If you haven't installed a GPU add the `--no-gpus` flag.
 In order to use Docker add the `--docker` flag.

 `cam` and `avatarify` windows will pop-up.
 The `cam` window is for controlling your face position and `avatarify` is for the avatar animation preview.
 Please follow these [recommendations](#driving-your-avatar) to drive your avatars.